tmarkovski/sawtooth-sdk-net/README.md

 or

-`dotnet run mykey dec` to decrase it.
+`dotnet run mykey dec` to decrease it.

 Congratulations!
 You've written a full end to end Hyperledger Sawtooth application.